lambdaclass/mirra_backend/docs/configuration/game.md

 - `width`: Defines the width of the playing area
 - `height`: Defines the length of the playing area
-- `map_modification`: If present, contains the information for when the map modification mechanic is triggered, see below [Map modification](#map-modification)
+- `zone_starting_radius`: Radius of the playable zone.
+The zone is an area in the map where effects are applied to players not in it
+- `zone_modifications`: This is attribute is a list of modifications to perform to the playable zone in the map.
+For the specifics see below ["Zone modification"](#zone-modification)
 - `loot_interval_ms`: If present, interval in milliseconds for spawning loot crates

-### Map modification
+### Zone modification

+As mentioned this attribute is composed of a list of "modifications".
+This modifications are processed in order and once the `duration_ms` of the current one is reached the engine will move on to the next one and apply changes based on those rules.
+If you don't wish to have any modifications you can set an empty list

+This "modifications" are compose of the following fields

+- `duration_ms`: Duration the modification should be applied for
-- `modification`: Defines how to modify the playable area radius, similar to attributes changes it has a `modifier` and `value` fields
+- `modification`: Defines how to modify the playable zone radius, similar to attributes changes it has a `modifier` and `value` fields
-- `starting_radius`: Starting radius for the playable area
+- `interval_ms`: Every X milliseconds the modification is applied
-- `minimum_radius`: Mininum radius for the playable area, how small can the playable zone get
+- `min_radius`: Mininum radius for the playable zone, how small can the playable zone get
-- `max_radius`: Max radius for the playable area, how big can the playable zone get
+- `max_radius`: Max radius for the playable zone, how big can the playable zone get
-- `outside_radius_effects`: Effects given when a player is outside the playable area
+- `outside_radius_effects`: Effects given when a player is outside the playable zone
-- `inside_radius_effects`: Effects given when a player is inside the playable area

 ### Example